idsia-robotics/navground/docs/guides/extend/register_cpp.rst

 After

+- registering the type
 - exposing as a property any parameter to be configure from YAML
-- registering the type
-- adding introspection
 - specialize the YAML encoding/decoding if the basics functionality is not sufficient
 - installing it as a plugin